There’s been a lot of media coverage lately around cold cases being cracked open using DNA testing and investigative genetic genealogy (IGG).

 If no match is found, the DNA remains stored in the CODIS database for future searches.
 It’s at this point where investigators may decide to pursue IGG to identify a suspect.

 Once a genealogist identifies a potential suspect (or shortlist of possible suspects), law enforcement must lawfully obtain a DNA sample which they compare to the crime scene DNA in CODIS.
 Only if there is an exact match can an arrest be made.

 While there are other technical details I won’t get into, such as STR testing and SNP testing, that’s a basic overview of how the process works.

 Now let’s talk more about the genetic genealogy component.
 After all, this is a genealogy blog!

 The process sounds complicated, but it’s pretty straightforward.

 Here’s a basic overview:

 The DNA profile from the crime scene is uploaded to public databases such as GedMatch.
 Once uploaded, the DNA “kit” is compared to the entire database, and a list of matches is returned, ordered by the amount of shared DNA.

 Note that in Gedmatch the DNA can only be compared to users who have opted in law enforcement’s access.

 While not the focus of this article, it’s worth noting that commercial DNA testing companies like AncestryDNA, MyHeritage and 23andMe, do not allow law enforcement to upload DNA.
 I encourage you to read each company’s policy for the most up to date information on how they deal with law enforcement.
-I would also recommend a great lecture by Blaine Bettinger that I attended this year at Rootech 2020 in Salt Lake City.
-The presentation was recorded and uploaded to the Rootstech website.

 This is the stage where the genealogist will know almost immediately the scope of the project.
 If they have several close matches to work with (2nd cousins or closer) and the matches also match each other at a similar level, then the scope is reasonably simple.